Gerry Bron: Bron's Orchestral Service

 Bron's Orchestral Service expanded into music publishing, and began working with American publishers like Aaron Schroeder who were seeking representation in the UK.
 One of the first acts that Bron was responsible for was Gene Pitney.
 This business relationship led to Bron and Pitney discussing making records together and Bron began producing all the demos for the publishing company.

 Bron also began managing acts, including Gene Pitney, The Bonzo Dog Doo-Dah Band, Marianne Faithfull, Manfred Mann, Colosseum, Osibisa, and Uriah Heep.
+In 1967-68 he produced Manfred Mann's hit singles "Ha!
+Ha!
+Said the Clown", "My Name is Jack" and "Fox On The Run".
+These were followed by albums produced for Colosseum and Uriah Heep.

 Bronze Records

 In 1971, after having produced Uriah Heep's album ...Very 'Eavy ...Very 'Umble at Lansdowne Studios in London, Bron founded Bronze Records, an independent record label which could serve as the band's label for future releases.
 The label would become home to many of the bands Bron was managing and more, including Manfred Mann's Earth Band, Osibisa, Paladin, The Real Kids, Sally Oldfield, Motörhead, The Damned, Girlschool, Bronz and Hawkwind.

-In the mid-70s, Bron's record label issued an album by Gene Pitney, along with a single, "Blue Angel", which became a hit in the UK and Australia.
-Later, Bron produced Manfred Mann's hit singles "Ha!
-Ha!
-Said the Clown", "My Name Is Jack" and "Fox on the Run".
-These were followed by albums produced for Colosseum and Uriah Heep.
+In the mid-1970s, Bron's record label issued an album by Gene Pitney, along with a single, "Blue Angel", which became a hit in the UK and Australia.